google/WebFundamentals/src/content/en/updates/2020/11/cvd.md

       alt="The impact of simulating achromatopsia on a colorful picture of melted crayons."/>
   </picture>
   <figcaption>
-    <b>Figure 2</b>.
-Description: The impact of simulating achromatopsia on a colorful picture of melted crayons.
+    The impact of simulating achromatopsia on a colorful picture of melted crayons.
   </figcaption>
 </figure>